The Sony a7rII restored my faith in photography 🙂

 I have written a post regarding the improvements I wish to be made via a firmware update.

 My biggest complaints are with the menus, the batteries, and the dual card redundancy.
-Two of those can be fixed without having to physically change the camera.
 The biggest thing to take away from this review is that it’s an extremely fun and lightweight camera to use.

 Flash photography with the Sony a7rII

 Mirrorless cameras in general haven’t received as much attention from third party manufacturers regarding flash photography, in comparison to DSLRs.
-The native options are rarely as good as the competition too i.e. Canon and Nikon.
-Sony have been taken more seriously to other mirrorless manufactuers, for example, Broncolor, Profoto and Elinchcrom all have remote triggers for their flash systems–flash photography doesn’t get better than these companies.
+That has recently changed and Sony have been taken quite seriously; for example, Broncolor, Profoto and Elinchcrom all make remote triggers suitable for Sony–flash photography doesn’t get better than these companies.

-When I bought the Sony a7rII, I thought the flash photography options available were diabolical, but this has soon changed and in some regards, it’s helped people take mirrorless cameras more seriously in general.
+Godox, Nissin and a few other companies produce reasonable speedlights for Sony as well.
+When I bought the Sony a7rII, I thought the flash photography options available were diabolical, but this has soon changed and it’s helped people take mirrorless cameras more seriously in general.

 Elinchrom support Sony with their Sony Skyport trigger; this should make studio photographers pleased.
 Broncolor have–up until very recently–favoured medium format leaf shutters with their fully manual triggers; however, during Photokina 2016 they announced support for Sony, Canon and Nikon; the results with the Sony a7rII compared to a DSLR should be the same–HyperSync works for all three companies.
 This gives Sony a huge advantage compared to Fujifilm, especially when we factor into account the sensor size.

-The Profoto B1 and B2 now have an air-remote to support Sony, and Sony themselves have announced a radio controlled wireless flash triggering system: FA-WRC1M and FA-WRR1.
+The Profoto B1 and B2 have an air-remote to support Sony, and Sony themselves have announced a radio controlled wireless flash triggering system: FA-WRC1M and FA-WRR1.
 The FA-WRC1M radio commander has a ridiculously expensive RRP of £350, and the FA-WRR1 radio receiver will probably dent the pocket too.
-Sony prices tend to drop soon after release and the GBP is currently in disarray.

-The 600EX-RT is better built than a Nissin flash (the only real equivalent for Sony at the moment) but it is only a matter of time before Sony counter it, especially now that they have released their own triggering system.
+The 600EX-RT is better built than a Nissin flash but it is only a matter of time before Sony counter it, especially now that they have released their own triggering system.
 If manual flash is suitable, there’s quite a few options there too.
 The Sony flashes are archaic–using light to trigger them is an abysmal idea.
 HSS for studio strobes isn’t as important as

 profo… some companies would have you believe right now and nor is ETTL.
 There are definitely times HSS is beneficial e.g. whenever you have some ambient light and the subject blurs at normal sync speed.